-While in transit through foreign countries, your luggage will be inspected by Customs officials and may be screened by dogs that are trained to detect controlled substances and agricultural products.
-Thorough searches of luggage, as well as body searches, are routinely conducted by Customs authorities at the time of entry.
+While in transit through foreign countries, your luggage will be inspected by customs officials and may be screened by dogs trained to detect controlled substances and agricultural products.
+Thorough luggage and body searches are routinely conducted by customs authorities at the time of entry.
 Importation and possession of controlled substances without prescriptions, marijuana, weapons (especially firearms and switchblade knives), pornography, and certain animal/agricultural products without special approval are strictly prohibited when entering New Zealand and Chile.
 In New Zealand, violators will be instantly fined NZ\$400 or more.
 Transportation of the above-mentioned items aboard U.S. military vessels and aircraft is also prohibited by federal law.

 New Zealand has strict limits on what may and may not enter the country.
 Items are restricted if they are known to carry pests or diseases that could endanger native plants and animals.
 Travelers must declare all restricted items when entering New Zealand.
-Restricted items will be examined on arrival and if found to comply with current requirements will be permitted to enter.
+Restricted items will be examined on arrival and, if found to comply with current requirements, will be permitted to enter.
 People who knowingly bring restricted items into New Zealand without declaring them will be prosecuted and are subject to severe and immediate penalties.
 For more information, visit the New Zealand agriculture website.